ubco-cmps/data301_course/notes/setup/install_ds_stack_windows.md

 ## Python

 We will be using Python for a large part of the course, and `conda` will be our Python package manager.
-We will be using the [Miniconda installer (read more here)](https://docs.conda.io/en/latest/miniconda.html) to install both python and conda at the same time.
-Miniconda also provides us with a minimum number of useful packages so installation is quick, and relatively painless.

 ### Installing `conda` and python

 We will be using Python for a large part of the program, and `conda` as our Python package manager.
-To install Python and the `conda` package manager, we will use the [Miniconda platform (read more here)](https://docs.conda.io/en/latest/miniconda.html), for which the [Python 3.8 64-bit version can be downloaded here](https://repo.anaconda.com/miniconda/Miniconda3-latest-Windows-x86_64.exe).
+To install Python and the `conda` package manager, we will use the [Miniconda platform (read more here)](https://docs.conda.io/en/latest/miniconda.html), for which the [**Python 3.9** (or higher) 64-bit version can be downloaded here](https://repo.anaconda.com/miniconda/Miniconda3-latest-Windows-x86_64.exe).
+Miniconda also provides us with a minimum number of useful packages so installation is quick, and relatively painless.

 After the download has finished, run the installer and accept the default configuration for all pages.

 ```{warning}